PKU-Alignment/omnisafe/docs/source/SafeRL/Lag.rst

             Problems of Lagrangian Methods
             ^^^
-            -  Different hyperparameters need to be set for different tasks.
+            -  Different hyper-parameters need to be set for different tasks.

             -  Not necessarily valid for all tasks.